New Year Goals 2019

 Instead of making a new year’s resolution that’ll be broken less than a week into the year, I’ve decided this year to set myself some realistic goals for the next twelve months.
 My hope is that at the end of 2019 I can look back on the list and feel that I’ve actually achieved what I set out to do – and hopefully more!
-This year should be a pretty big one for me; it’s my final year at university so in the next six months I’m going to have a huge change when I graduate University and leave the town that has been my home for what will be the last four years of my life.
+This year should be a pretty big one for me; it’s my final year at university so in the next six months I’m going to have a huge change when I graduate and leave the town that has been my home for what will be the last four years of my life.
 Not only that, but I will also be leaving the county that has been my home for the last fourteen years!
-I’m more than ready to leave now though and couldn’t be happier about the thought.
+I’m more than ready to leave now though and so excited for a new adventure.

 My next goal is to graduate university!
 This one is almost certain to happen, as long as I don’t fail dramatically in the next lot of deadlines *touches wood*.
 It’s taken me a year longer than expected and I’ve wanted to quit so many times.
 But I am so bloody close now and I cannot wait.